Intersection of Carolina West Florida, and Savannah Lower Creek Indian Trails

 Erected 1934 by Georgia Society and John Ball Chapter, Daughters of the American Revolution.

 Location.
 32° 35.433′ N, 83° 13.65′ W. Marker is in Allentown, Georgia, in Wilkinson County.
 Marker is at the intersection of U.S. 80 and Balls Ferry Road (Georgia Route 112), on the left when traveling east on U.S. 80.
+The marker stands on the grounds of the Allentown United Methodist Church.
 Touch for map.
-The marker stands on the grounds of the Allentown United Methodist Church.
 Marker is in this post office area: Allentown GA 31003, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 708 times since then and 4 times this year.
+It was originally submitted on December 18, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 752 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on December 18, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.